ahmed1490/netlify-hugo-cms/site/content/values/_index.md

       That’s why we reinvest 20% of our profits into farms, local businesses and schools everywhere our coffee is grown.
 You can see the communities grow and learn more about coffee farming on our blog.
-  - heading: 'Final: Apply visa '
+  - heading: 'Finally, apply visa!'
     imageUrl: /img/about-direct-sourcing.jpg
     text: >
       We want to truly empower the communities that bring amazing coffee to you.